cobalthq/cobalt-product-public-docs/content/en/Integrations/beta-integrations.md

 1. In the email invitation that you receive, select **View Invitation**.
 1. To set up your account, enter your name and email address, and create a password.
 Select **Create your account** to confirm.
 1. Once signed in, select your name in the upper-left corner, and then select the workspace with your company name.
-1. On the welcome page of the integration center, select **Get started!**.
+1. On the welcome page of the integration center, select **Get started**.

 ## Step 3: Connect to Your Cobalt Account